On the judging panel

 Alessia Giroletti, PhD in Physics from the University of Bristol

 Alessia is a tutor at Geovle with a special interest in supporting women in Science.
 She has recently submitted her PhD looking into a nuclear detector system for nuclear finger printing.

 We wish to contribute to a better environment and world to leave for our children.
-In this respect we value the important contribution that will be made by female scientists in this area.
-To encourage this we have set up the Geovle Scholarship supported by a panel of geographers, scientists and educators from prominent institutions that will judge and advise on student entries.
+We value the important contribution that will be made by female scientists in this area.
+To encourage this we have set up the GeoVLE Scholarship supported by a panel of geographers, scientists and educators from prominent institutions that will judge and advise on student entries.

 The competition is open to female students age 11-18 and requires entrants to submit one piece of work that offers a solution or suggestion to one of the following global issues: poverty, education, sustainability, climate, energy, water.

 Students' applications should be supported by a teacher, mentor or guardian.

 Email your entries to firstname.lastname@example.org